 - Implement strategies for working and collaborating with families of individuals with ASD

-The Five-Day Classroom Training is offered for one week in the Spring and several, week-long sessions in the Summer in various locations across North Carolina.
+The Five-Day Classroom Training is offered for one week in the Spring and Fall and several, week-long sessions in the Summer in various locations across North Carolina.
 During the Summer sessions, there are two different age groups offered: Early Childhood (ages 3-8) and Elementary through High School (ages 6-21).
-We also offer a five-day hands-on training in the Fall called Adolescents and Adults with Autism: Transitioning to Vocational, Residential and Community Settings Five-Day Training.
+We also offer an additional five-day hands-on training in the Fall called Adolescents and Adults with Autism: Transitioning to Vocational, Residential and Community Settings Five-Day Training.
 See links to the left for more information.